adubredu/mutex.jl/README.md

 # mutex.jl
-Julia package for generating planning graph and mutexes from PDDL problem descriptions.
+Julia package for generating planning graphs and mutexes from PDDL problem descriptions.